Chapter 5: Handling Problems

 Solution:

-1. Plan ahead: Submit reviews earlier
+1. Plan ahead.
+Submit reviews earlier

-4. Automate: Security scanning tools instead of manual review
+4. Automate.
+Security scanning tools instead of manual review

 Personal Blockers

-When You're Struggling
+When You Are Struggling

-Sometimes you're blocked by yourself:
+Sometimes you are blocked by yourself:

 • Lack of motivation